tobias-weiss-ai-xr/opendesk-edu/docs/testing.md

 These efforts are designed to complement each other, minimizing redundancy while ensuring robust testing coverage.

-# Test Concept
+# Test concept

 ## Rely on upstream applications QA

-As a software suite, openDesk contains different applications from different vendors (suppliers).
-So as a general approach, we rely on the testing of the applications itself.
+openDesk contains applications from different suppliers, as a general approach, we rely on the testing conducted by these suppliers for their respective applications.

-To ensure a reliable and sufficient QA of the underlying applications, we stay in contact with the application manufacturers and regularly review the QA measures done by the vendors.
+We review the supplier's QA measures on a regular basis, to ensure a reliable and sufficient QA of the underlying applications.

 We receive the release notes early before a new application release is integrated into openDesk, so we are able to check the existence of a sufficient set of test scases.
-The vendors should create a set of test cases for each new functionality.
+The suppliers create a set of test cases for each new functionality.

 ## Run minimal functional QA (end-to-end tests)